strachowski/Swift-cfenv/README.md

 ## API
 ### `CFEnvironment`
-To get an instance of the [`AppEnv`](#appenv) class, you can use one of the following `CFEnvironment` class methods:
+To get an instance of the [`AppEnv`](#appenv) structure, you can use one of the following methods of `CFEnvironment` structure:

 - `getAppEnv(options: JSON)`
 - `getAppEnv()`

-An instance of `AppEnv` class gives you access to the Cloud Foundry configuration data as an object.
+An instance of the `AppEnv` structure gives you access to the Cloud Foundry configuration data as an object.

 The `options` JSON parameter can contain the following properties: